akagomez/canjs-site/can/map/doc/prototype.attr.md

 Assigns each value in _obj_ to a property on this `can.Map` named after the corresponding key in _obj_, effectively merging _obj_ into the Map.

-@param {Object} obj a collection of key-value pairs to set.
+@param {Object<String, } obj a collection of key-value pairs to set.
 If any properties already exist on the `can.Map`, they will be overwritten.

 @param {bool} [removeOthers=false] whether to remove keys not present in _obj_.